awesomemotive/easy-digital-downloads/readme.txt

 * Fix: Custom "Complete Purchase Text" not used if payment submission results in error
 * Fix: Incorrect date set for "end_date" in EDD_Stats class
 * Fix: Price option not properly added when using custom add to cart links for variable priced product and not price ID is supplied
-* Fix: Fees that are taxede get counted twice in tax total
+* Fix: Fees that are taxed get counted twice in tax total

 = 2.7.5, March 6, 2017 =